Menu

 David Neal (aka ReverentGeek)

 Hi!
-My name is David Neal.
-I am a family man, geek, musician, illustrator, international speaker, software developer, author, and Microsoft MVP living in North GA.
-I have been in Developer Relations roles for more than 10 years.
-I've been a Developer Advoduck 🥑 🦆 for MotherDuck, Principal Developer Advocate for Pluralsight, Developer Relations Manager at ActiveCampaign, Senior Developer Advocate at Okta, and Developer Advocate at LeanKit.
-Before DevRel, I spent many years building high-performance, scalable web applications.
-I run on a high-octane mixture of caffeine and JavaScript, and I'm entirely made of bacon 🥓.
+I'm David Neal.
+I am a family man, geek, musician, illustrator, international speaker, software developer, and author living in North Georgia.
+I've been in Developer Relations roles for more than a decade.
+My mission is to help folks in technology be more awesome!
+I am currently a Senior Developer Advocate for MongoDB.
+My past DevRel experiences include Plaid, Slack, Asana, and Okta, among others.
+Before my DevRel journey, I spent many years building high-performance, scalable web applications.
+I run on a high-octane mixture of caffeine and JavaScript, and I'm entirely made of bacon 🥓 😉.

 Got Node.js?
 Try this at your command line: npx reverentgeek